OxalisCommunity/Oxalis-AS4/docs/CEF-connectivity.md

 The TransmissionRequest describes the tramsmission that is to be sent.

-TransmissionRequest consists of thre objects:
+TransmissionRequest consists of three objects:

 </details>